codeeverything/shoelace/README.md

 - `--provision`: A string with format `PROVISIONER/CONFIG`, for example `ansible/basic-lamp`.
 This tells Shoelace to get the Vagrant machine above which is configured to provision with the provisioner and give that provisioner the config to achieve the setup you need.
 - `--editorconfig`: Currently a boolean flag.
 If included a sensible `.editorconfig` file will be included#
 - `--git`: Currently a boolean flag.
 If included a sensible set of example `.gitignore` and `.gitattributes` files will be included in the package.
 To make use of these be sure to remove the extension from the file(s).
+- `--github`: Currently a boolean flag.
+Include useful files for Github, e.g. a Pull Request template

+**NB: A `README.md` is always included.**

 Let's try another example: